ragibalasad/community-chess/README.md

 ![](https://img.shields.io/badge/Completed%20games-925-brightgreen)
 ![](https://img.shields.io/badge/Individual%20players-1893-orange)

 Participation is open to everyone!
-To play a move, comment on [this issue](https://github.com/YOUR_USERNAME/YOUR_REPO/issues/1) like this: `move e4`
+To play a move, comment on [this issue](https://github.com/YOUR_USERNAME/YOUR_REPO/issues/1) like this: `/move e4`

 It is team **black**'s turn to play.